nand2mario/snestang/README.md

 * Automatic BSRAM backup and restore.
 * SNES or DS2 controllers.

-If you haven't bought your board yet, Tang Primer 25K is probably the one to get.
+If you haven't bought your board yet, Tang Primer 25K (or the upcoming TangConsole 60K) is probably the one to get.
 Tang Nano 20K only runs games smaller than 3.75MB (30Mbits) due to its limited SDRAM size.

-Current development focus,

-* [SNAC](https://boogermann.github.io/Bible_MiSTer/hardware/io-board/#serial-io) native controller adapter support.
-* Core switching between SNESTang and [NESTang](https://github.com/nand2mario/nestang).

 ## Setup Instructions